What is Conyo? 25 funny words list, lines and phrases meaning

 People sometimes make friends by using slang language.
 Only members of their group or affiliates understand the vocabulary.
 The slang language aids group solidarity and helps them bond by making their conversations informal.
 Below are some Conyo sentences with English translations:

-• My friends are so maingay and naughty, but always tulong me with my homework.
-(My friends are so noisy and naughty, but always help me with my homework.)
+- My friends are so maingay and naughty, but always tulong me with my homework.
+(My friends are so noisy and naughty, but they always help me with my homework.)

-• I am supposed to inom my vitamins, but I’m such makakalimutin, so later na lang.(I am supposed to take my vitamins but quickly forget things.
-I'll take it later.)
+- I am supposed to inom my vitamins, but I’m such makakalimutin, so later na lang.(I am supposed to take my vitamins, but quickly forget things.
+I'll take them later.)

-• I can’t savor my matcha tea latte in complete katahimikan.
+- I can’t savour my matcha tea latte in complete katahimikan.
 (I can’t savor my matcha tea latte in complete silence.)

 What is an example of Conyo English?